 In 2019 the band started to play more exclusively their heavier songs, and during the pandemic, Brett bought an electric guitar.
 Needless to say, he started to learn to play with a more severe metal edge.
 The singles “A Tangled Square” and “No Janitor Could Ever Clean This Mess” were released and the recording of the new album Cities Changing Names began.
 The album features eleven songs that focus on the declining state of the world and the culture that influences the fall.

 Cities Changing Names is an album of sonic violence and unbridled energy.
 Each cut is a burst of power that features a sort of pristine mechanization wearing a cloak of raw, human tragedy.
 This sweet dichotomy is both elegant and hard core, addictive and welcoming.
 The musical presentation itself is based on this technique of pairings reversed in no clearer a manner than the production of the drums versus the vocals.
 The “norm” would have the hummingbird 16ths deep and resounding, the snare rich and reverberant.
 In turn, the vocal would be “up close,” like the “presence” we all enjoy face to face, in that intimate moment right before a kiss.
 Here, American Anymen turn that on its head, presenting the drum sounds in your face and at the very doorstep of your heart, close enough to touch, while making the vocal echoed, distant, haunting, and mysterious.
 Each track raises the level of the game in terms of brute force and fireworks, and the listener comes away feeling potent and strong.

-Cities Changing Names by American Anymen will be released worldwide via Eclipse Records on June 10, 2022.
+Cities Changing Names by American Anymen was released worldwide via Eclipse Records on June 10, 2022.